Tour Length

 2What are the most romantic places for a Zimbabwe honeymoon safari?

-“How you answer this question will vary from one person to the next.
-For some people, it will be the quality of the safari and the accommodation that will determine where you go in search of romance.
+“The answer to this question will vary from one person to the next.
+For some people, it will be the quality of the safari and the accommodation that will determine where they go in search of romance.
 For others, it might be the remoteness of the experience that is key.
 Whatever you have in mind, you’re in luck because Zimbabwe has somewhere to suit just about any honeymoon safari imaginable.
 Victoria Falls is one of Africa’s most popular attractions, and it has both advantages and disadvantages as part of your Zimbabwe honeymoon safari.
 On the plus side, it has an extraordinary array of choices when it comes to accommodation and activities, and the operators of tours have lots of experience in organizing honeymoons.
-On the negative side, it can get crowded and can be the opposite of a quiet and intimate honeymoon experience.
-When it comes to wildlife safaris, Hwange, Mana Pools, Matusadona and Gonarezhou National Parks are all outstanding.
-This applies both as safari destinations and as places with numerous high-end accommodation, which are well suited to a memorable honeymoon experience.”
+On the negative side, the actual falls can get crowded and be the opposite of a quiet and intimate honeymoon experience – though this will only be a minor inconvenience if you choose a hotel or lodge with a secluded location.
+When it comes to wildlife, Hwange, Mana Pools, Matusadona and Gonarezhou National Parks are all outstanding safari destinations.
+Hwange and to a lesser extent Mana Pools and Matusadona also have numerous high-end accommodation options suited to a memorable honeymoon experience.”

-3Can we extend our Zimbabwe honeymoon safari with a beach holiday?
+3Can we extend our honeymoon trip with a beach holiday?

 4Are there special honeymoon safari packages available in Zimbabwe?